 Let’s Talk visits are confidential.
 Are there any limits to confidentiality?

 Conversations with Let’s Talk counselors are confidential, with a few very rare exceptions.
 Counselors may need to share information in an emergency when there is an immediate threat of harm to self or others.
 Counselors are required by law to report when a minor, elderly person, or someone otherwise incapacitated and unable to act on his/her own behalf is being abused or neglected.
-Let’s Talk counselors keep brief written notes of their contacts with students, and in the event that there is an emergency or a student is referred to SCS, other SCS staff may see these notes.
+Let’s Talk counselors keep brief written notes of their contacts with students, and in the event that there is an emergency or a student is referred to Student Counseling & Psychological Services, other SCPS staff may see these notes.
 Finally, these notes can be released in the unlikely event of a court order.
 Let’s Talk visits are never noted on a student’s official university record.